 Have no fear, get your smear

-For many women of childbearing age, the mere mention of the dreaded ‘cervical smear’ is enough to keep our knickers on and bums off of the examination table.
-Some women worry they’ll be judged for skipping a wax appointment, others fear an uncomfortable experience (which can be particularly difficult for victims of sexual assault).
-I, admittedly, was one of those women – until I finally worked up the courage to get the smear that may have saved my life.
+For many people of childbearing age, the mere mention of the dreaded ‘cervical smear’ is enough to keep our knickers on and bums off of the examination table.
+Some people worry they’ll be judged for skipping a wax appointment, others fear an uncomfortable experience (which can be particularly difficult for victims of sexual assault).
+I, admittedly, was one of those people – until I finally worked up the courage to get the smear that may have saved my life.

 When I received my invitation for cervical screening in the mail nearly two years ago, I (regrettably) tossed it straight into the bin.
 My mind whirled with excuses: “A few more months won’t hurt,” “I’m too busy to worry about this,” even “I don’t need one anyway,” but I knew I was allowing my anxiety to drown out the voice inside me that cried, “cervical screening is important!”